 According to the USEPA, 35 million tons of food waste reach landfills and incinerators each year.
-Consequently that’s only in the United States.
+Consequently, that’s only in the United States.
 This waste must be prevented and also used to feed people.
-As well as composted for reuse as fertilizer for future crops.
+As well as compost for reuse as fertilizer for future crops.

 Proper waste management plays a crucial role in global cleanliness. and collective health and safety of the population.
-Thereby offering so many benefits both to the environment as to the people.
+Thereby offering so many benefits both to the environment and to the people.

-Finally, environmental benefits of proper waste management are listed.
+Finally, the environmental benefits of proper waste management are listed.
 They include:

 - Improving air and water quality

 - Reducing greenhouse gas emissions and pollution

 - Decreasing the need to manufacture new materials